spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/2-standalone-stream-kafka.md

 ## Development

-We will create three Spring Cloud Stream applications that communicate using RabbitMQ.
+We will create three Spring Cloud Stream applications that communicate using Kafka.

 The scenario is a cell phone company creating bills for its customers.
 Each call made by a user will have a `duration` and an amount of `data` used during the call.